Space Shuttle retirement

 In/by 2010 the Shuttle was formally scheduled for retirement with Atlantis being taken out of service first after STS-132 in May of that year, but the program was once again extended when the two final planned missions were delayed until 2011.
 Later, one additional mission was added for Atlantis for July 2011, extending the program further.
 Counter-proposals to the shuttle's retirement were considered by Congress and the prime contractor United Space Alliance as late as Spring 2010.

 Hardware developed for the Space Shuttle met various ends with conclusion of the program, including donation, disuse and/or disposal, or reuse.
-An example of reuse, is that one of the three Multi-Purpose Logistics Module (MPLM) was converted to a permanent module for the International Space Station.
+An example of reuse is that one of the three Multi-Purpose Logistics Module (MPLM) was converted to a permanent module for the International Space Station.

 Fate of surviving STS program hardware

-Orbiters
+Space Shuttle Orbiters

-On April 12, 2011, NASA announced a selection of locations for the remaining Shuttle orbiters:
+More than twenty organizations submitted proposals for the display of an orbiter in their museums.
+On April 12, 2011, NASA announced that the 4 remaining Space Shuttle orbiters will be displayed permanently at these locations: